jo-tools/sudoku/README.md

 ## Description

 This project is a Sudoku Tool written in [Xojo](https://www.xojo.com/) and available as a Desktop and Web Application.
+The Web Application is also available as a [Docker Image: jotools/sudoku](https://hub.docker.com/r/jotools/sudoku).

 ### Features